Dinesh6777/Healbook/Health Facts/Drumstick leaf Facts.md

 4. Immunity, Anti-bacterial.
 5. Memory problems.
 6. Improve Eyesight.
-7. Vitamin A - 10x than carrot.
+7. Vitamin A - 10x higher than carrot.
-8. Vitamin C - 7x than oranges.
+8. Vitamin C - 7x higher than oranges.
-9. Calcium - 17x than milk and Curd.
+9. Calcium - 17x higher  than milk and Curd.
-10. Protein - 9x than Milk.
+10. Protein - 9x higher than Milk.
-11. Potassium - 15x than Banana.
+11. Potassium - 15x higher than Banana.
-12. Iron - 25x Than spinach (Palak leaves).
+12. Iron - 25x higher than spinach (Palak leaves).
 13. Zinc - It has sufficient quantity that is needed for the human body daily.
 14. Excellent source of B1, B2, B3 Vitamins.
 15. Anti aging can be slow down - skin shines and reduces wrinkles.